musk101/musk101/README.md

 	- Bootstrap

 ## What I want to do next :thinking:
-- I want to explore the field of Designing
+- I want to explore and learn more about the field of Designing
 - Become a Full Stack Developer(In Progress)
 - Write a book 📚